Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Over/under insights

+- Kansas City and its opponents have gone over the current 45-point total in 10 of 16 games this season.

-- Kansas City and its opponents have combined to score more than 44.5 points in 10 of 16 games this season.
+- Denver and its opponents have combined to score more than 45 points in five of 16 games this season.

-- Saturday's total is 3.2 points lower than the two team's combined 47.7 points per game average.
+- The combined points per game average of the two teams, 47.7, is 2.7 points above Saturday's over/under.

-- These two squads combine to allow 39.7 points per game, 4.8 fewer than this contest's over/under.
+- The 39.7 combined points per game that these two squads have allowed this season are 5.3 fewer than the 45 over/under in this contest.

-- The Chiefs and their opponents have scored an average of 52.4 points per game in 2021, 7.9 more than Saturday's total.
+- Chiefs games this season feature an average total of 52.4 points, a number 7.4 points higher than Saturday's over/under.

-- In 2021, games involving the Broncos have averaged a total of 44.0 points, 0.5 fewer than this game's set over/under.
+- The 45 total in this game is 1.0 point above the 44.0 average total in Broncos games this season.

 Chiefs stats and trends

-- In games that Kansas City picks up more than 322.1 yards, the team is 7-7 against the spread and 9-5 overall.
+- In games that Kansas City amasses more than 322.1 yards, the team is 7-7 against the spread and 9-5 overall.

-- This year, the Chiefs have turned the ball over 25 times, six more than the Broncos' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Broncos.